MARLEY-MC/marley/README.rst

 <https://doi.org/10.1016/j.cpc.2021.108123>`__,
 `arXiv:2101.11867 [nucl-th] <https://arxiv.org/abs/2101.11867>`__ (2021).

+.. citing-math-start

-In publications which use the recommended physics configuration for charged-current vₑ-⁴⁰Ar scattering (see the REACTION INPUT FILES section of examples/config/annotated.js), please also cite the paper describing the MARLEY v2 model of this reaction:
+In publications which use the recommended physics configuration for charged-current νₑ-⁴⁰Ar scattering (see the REACTION INPUT FILES section of examples/config/annotated.js), please also cite the paper describing the MARLEY v2 model of this reaction:

-S. Gardiner *et al.*, Continuum contribution to charged-current absorption of low-energy vₑ on ⁴⁰Ar, `arXiv:2604.26801 [hep-ph]
+S. Gardiner *et al.*, Continuum contribution to charged-current absorption of low-energy νₑ on ⁴⁰Ar, `arXiv:2604.26801 [hep-ph]
 <https://arxiv.org/abs/2604.26801>`__ (2026).

+.. citing-math-end

 Providing a citation for the MARLEY code itself is also encouraged and appreciated.
 To maximize reproducibility of published calculations, such